-- Turing Machines - Push-down Automata - Overview of the Course Turing Machines - Overview of the Course Undecidable and Intractable Problems The theory of undecidable problems provides a guidance about what we may or may not be able to perform with a computer.
+- Turing Machines

+- Push-down Automata

+- Overview of the Course

+Undecidable and Intractable Problems

+The theory of undecidable problems provides a guidance about what we may or may not be able to perform with a computer.

 One should though distinguish between undecidable problems and intractable problems, that is, problems that are decidable but require a large amount of time to solve them.

 In daily life, intractable problems are more common than undecidable ones.

 To reason about both kind of problems we need to have a basic notion of computation.

-Alan Turing (1912 - 1954) - Alan Turing was a mathematician, logician, cryptanalyst, and computer scientist.
-In the 50' he also became interested in chemistry. - He took his Ph.D. in 1938 at Princeton with Alonzo Church. - During his time at Princeton, he invented the concept of a computer, called a Turing Machine (TM). - Turing showed that TM could perform any kind of computation.
-This result is known as Turing completeness. - He also showed that his notion of computable was equivalent to Church's notion (that was published a bit earlier).
-Therefore, Church's thesis is sometimes known as Church-Turing's thesis. - During the WWII he helped Britain to break the German Enigma machines.
-Lecture 14 $May\ 19th\ 2011-TMV026/DIT321$
+Alan Turing (1912 - 1954)

+- Alan Turing was a mathematician, logician, cryptanalyst, and computer scientist.
+In the 50' he also became interested in chemistry; - He took his Ph.D. in 1938 at Princeton with Alonzo Church; - During his time at Princeton, he invented the concept of a computer, called a Turing Machine (TM); - Turing showed that TM could perform any kind of computation.
+This result is known as Turing completeness; - He also showed that his notion of computable was equivalent to Church's notion (that was published a bit earlier).
+Therefore, Church's thesis is sometimes known as Church-Turing's thesis; - During the WWII he helped Britain to break the German Enigma machines.

-Slide 2 Turing Machines - Overview of the Course Turing Machines (1936) - Theoretically, a TM is just as powerful as any other computer!
-Powerful here refers only to which computations a TM is capable of doing, not to how fast or efficiently it does its job. - Conceptually, a TM has a finite set of states, a finite alphabet (containing a blank symbol), and a finite set of instructions. - Physically, it has a head that can read, write, and move along an infinitely long tape (on both sides) that is divided into cells.
-Each cell contains a symbol of the alphabet (possibly the blank symbol). in cent contains a symbol of the alphabet (possibly the blank symbol).
+Turing Machines (1936)

+- Theoretically, a TM is just as powerful as any other computer!
+Powerful here refers only to which computations a TM is capable of doing, not to how fast or efficiently it does its job.; - Conceptually, a TM has a finite set of states, a finite alphabet (containing a blank symbol), and a finite set of instructions; - Physically, it has a head that can read, write, and move along an infinitely long tape (on both sides) that is divided into cells.

+Each cell contains a symbol of the alphabet (possibly the blank symbol):